bricef/htt/README.md

   - [ ] Add 'status' action which shows sync status
   - [ ] Commit on all modifications.
 - UX
-  - [ ] Add "summary" command to show tasks and prioritoes across contexts
   - [ ] Change delete from removal to archival in separate file.
   - [ ] Add `due:Friday` smart parsing
   - [ ] Add `due:"in two weeks"` smart parsing